 We Fight For You And Your Freedom

-Many people are familiar with the term embezzlement, although few are aware of what misappropriation of funds is.
+While many people are familiar with the term embezzlement, less are aware of what misappropriation of funds means.
 While both offenses hinge on the unlawful use of another person’s assets, usually in a business setting, misappropriation of funds refers to embezzlement of money only and not other forms of property.

 Both offenses are considered serious crimes in Florida, so if you have been charged with theft of company assets, it is important to contact an experienced white collar crime attorney in Miami who can help explain your legal options.